iCliniq Logo

 Vestibular rehabilitation is indicated in patients with dizziness, benign paroxysmal positional vertigo, Meniere's syndrome, imbalance, vertigo, neck-related dizziness, stroke, brain injury, and migraines.

-The symptoms which can be treated with vestibular rehabilitation are:
+The symptoms that can be treated with vestibular rehabilitation are:

 • Imbalance and need to take support while walking so as not to fall.